The University of Montpellier obtains new funding for its

 With the University of Montpellier, 5 other universities: University of Milano (Department of Pharmaceutical Sciences), Universitat Politècnica de Catalunya (Barcelona Tech Department of Chemical Engineering), The Hebrew University Jerusalem (Institute of Chemistry), University of Pavia (Department of Drug Sciences), IC NANOGUNE ("Self-Assembly" Group, - San Sebastian) as well as 11 industrial partners, including two from France (Lynxter and Genepep), are driving the NANOREMEDI project, which has received total funding of €3.4 million.

 The UM has been awarded €565,000.
-This means that IBMM and IRMB have the means to finance consumables and equipment to support theses and organize workshops.
-These same Marie Skłodowska-Curie Actions Doctoral Network funds are used to set up doctoral programs in partnership with universities and companies from different sectors across Europe, with the aim of training highly qualified doctoral students, stimulating their creativity, strengthening their capacity for innovation and ensuring their long-term employability in Europe.
+As a result, IBMM and IRMB have the means to finance consumables and equipment to support theses and organize workshops.
+These same Marie Skłodowska-Curie Actions Doctoral Network funds enable us to roll out doctoral programs in partnership with universities and companies from different sectors across Europe, with the aim of training highly qualified doctoral students, stimulating their creativity, strengthening their innovative capacities and ensuring their long-term employability in Europe.

 Practical information: